Style Guide

 Additionally, Markdown blocks that produce two-layer HTML nodes

-(triple-backticks produces `<pre><code>`; `- list` produces
+(triple-backticks produces `<pre><code>`; `- list` produces `<ul><li>`, and

-`<ul><li>`, and `1. list` produces `<ol><li>`) discard their IALs, as
+`1. list` produces `<ol><li>`) discard their IALs, as the engine cannot

-the engine cannot determine whether the attributes should be attached
+determine whether the attributes should be attached to the outer or inner

-- YAML frontmatter: hosted apocrypha require some metadata alongside the
+- YAML frontmatter: hosted apocrypha require some metadata alongside the actual

-(`series:` and `part:`), provide a `title:` and `subtitle:`, link to
+`part:`), provide a `title:` and `subtitle:`, link to the original `reddit:`

-the original `reddit:` post ID, name the `author:` who wrote it, and
+post ID, name the `author:` who wrote it, and show the `date:` at which it was

-`banner:` image from the following:
+posted.
+You can also specify a `banner:` image from the following:

 - `c0da-1` through `c0da-4`